Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 570, in theory, should perform a small bit faster than the GeForce GTX 980M overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 570 should be just a bit faster than the GeForce GTX 980M in general. (explain)

-Texel RateThe GeForce GTX 980M should be much (more or less 127%) more effective at AF than the GeForce GTX 570. (explain)
+Texel RateThe GeForce GTX 980M should be quite a bit (about 127%) faster with regards to anisotropic filtering than the GeForce GTX 570. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison